 Q. Can the support payment be used to pay my mortgage?

-A. Yes, the payments are to support registrars taking up rural opportunities.
-Use of the funds is entirely at your discretion, remembering that you are responsible for ensuring that you attend all compulsory education events and meet your training requirements.
+A. Yes, use of the funds is entirely at your discretion, remembering that you are responsible for ensuring you attend all compulsory education events and meet all training requirements.

 - Part-time training and term levels

 Q. Why is the support payment reduced in GPT3/PRRT3 and Extended Skills/PRRT4 terms?

 A. Educational attendance requirements for GP registrars in these term levels is less than in the first twelve months of training.
 GP registrars will also have access to higher GPRIP payment rates if they have continued to train rurally.